mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Centralization is driven by powerful forces -- both economic and social -- as well as the network effects that come with Internet scale.
 Because permissionless innovation is a core value for the Internet, and yet much of the centralization seen on the Internet is performed by proprietary platforms that take advantage of this nature, the controls available to standards efforts are very limited.

-While standards bodies on their own cannot prevent centralization, there are meaningful steps that can be taken to prevent some functions from exhibiting centralization.
+While standards bodies on their own cannot prevent centralization, the subsections below suggest meaningful steps that can be taken.
 There are also valuable contributions that standards efforts can make to other relevant forms of regulation.

 ## Be Realistic {#target}

 Some kinds of centralization risk are easy to manage in standards efforts.
 For example, if a proprietary protocol were to be proposed to the IETF, it would be rejected out of hand.
-There is a growing body of knowledge and experience with beneficial centralization, and a strong inclination to reuse existing infrastructure where possible.
+There is a growing body of knowledge and experience in managing the risk of beneficial centralization, and a strong inclination to reuse existing infrastructure where possible.
 As discussed above, encryption is often a way to manage inherited centralization, and has become the norm in standard protocols.
 These responses are appropriate ways for Internet standards to manage centralization risk.

 However, mitigating concentration and platform centralization is much more difficult in standards efforts.
 Because we have no “protocol police”, it’s not possible to demand that someone stop building a proprietary service using a purportedly federated protocol.
 We also cannot stop someone from building centralized services “on top” of standard protocols without abandoning architectural goals like permissionless innovation.
+While the imprimatur of an Internet Standard is not without value, merely withholding it cannot prevent these kinds of centralization.

 Therefore, committing significant resources to scrutinizing protocols for latent centralization risk -- especially for concentration and platform risks -- is unlikely to be effective in preventing Internet centralization.
 Almost all existing Internet protocols -- including IP, TCP, HTTP, and DNS -- exhibit concentration or platform centralization.
 Refusing to standardize a newer protocol because it faces similar risks would not be equitable, proportionate, or effective.